-This specialization provides a solid foundation for students planning a career as an athletic trainer.
+This program provides a solid foundation for students planning a career as an athletic trainer.
 It prepares students to transfer to institutions offering bachelor's degrees in athletic training.
-Students must successfully complete core courses with a "C-" or better to meet specialization requirements.
+Students must successfully complete core courses with a "C-" or better to meet program requirements.
 At the beginning of the spring semester of their sophomore year, students must make application for admission to the professional Exercise and Sport Science-Athletic Training Option at the University of Wyoming and/or other four-year institutions with athletic training programs.

-ASSOCIATE OF SCIENCE with specialization in ATHLETIC TRAINING
+ASSOCIATE OF SCIENCE ATHLETIC TRAINING

 Number and Title Credits

-Students should refer to the Graduat ion
+Students should refer to the Graduation on

 Requirements on pages 30-38 31-37

 Number and Title Credits

 ZOO 2010-Human Anatomy and

 Physiology 4

 ZOO 2020-Human Anatomy and

 Physiology II 4

 HLED 1225-First Aid/CPR 2

 PEPR 1005-Introduction to Physica 1

 Education and Sport 2

 KIN 1052-Introduction to Athletic

-Training 3
+Training

 KIN 1058-Emergency Management of

-Athletic Injury/Illness 3
+Athletic Injury/Illness

 KIN 2068-Athletic Training Clinica 1 I 1

 KIN 2057-Assessment and Evaluation on of

-Athletic Injury/Illness I 3
+Athletic Injury/Illness I

 KIN 2058-Assessment and Evaluation on of

 Athletic Injury/Illness II

-(Capstone Course) 3
+(Capstone Course)

 KIN 2078-Athletic Training Clinica 1 II 1

-TC OTAL 26
+тс 0TAL 26

-Transfer and General Electives selected in consultation with advisor1-7
+Transfer and General Electives selecte d in

+consultation with advisor 1-7